Join the fastest-growing Food community on Pinterest

 - Mix in dry ingredients until dough forms.

-- Roll dough balls and coat in cinnamon-sugar mixture.
+- Roll dough into balls and coat in the cinnamon-sugar mixture.

 10. Sugar Cookies

-Sugar cookies are soft and buttery and they are perfect for cutting into festive shapes and they are one of the best holiday cookies because they are easy to decorate with icing and sprinkles and they bring holiday cheer to cookie platters and gift boxes and they are loved by all ages.
+Sugar cookies are soft and buttery, making them perfect for cutting into festive shapes.
+They are among the best holiday cookies because they are easy to decorate with icing and sprinkles.
+They bring holiday cheer to cookie platters and gift boxes and are loved by all ages.

 Ingredients